moon-wreckers/vive_tracker/README.md

    1. Click VR

-   1. Click under Tools there should be SteamVR.
-Click the blue Install button.
+   1. On the left you should now see SteamVR.
+Select it and click the the blue Install button.

 1. Make a Symbolic Link from libudev.so.0 to libudev.so.1 for SteamVR to use